-- The election of the Board of Directors, consisting of eight (8) members, to serve until the next annual meeting of stockholders or until their successors are duly elected and qualified; - The ratification of the Audit Committee's appointment of Marcum LLP as the Company's independent registered public accounting firm for the year ending December 31, 2020; - The approval of an amendment to the Company's amended and restated 2011 Equity Incentive Plan to increase the number of shares of the Company's common stock available for grant and issuance thereunder by 4,000,000 shares (the "Plan Amendment"); - The approval of an amendment to the Company's Third Amended and Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 75,000,000 to 180,000,000 (the "Authorized Share Increase"); and - To consider and act upon any other matter which may properly come before the annual meeting or any adjournment thereof.
+- 1. Proposal 1: The election of the Board of Directors, consisting of eight (8) members, to serve until the next annual meeting of stockholders or until their successors are duly elected and qualified; - 2.
+Proposal 2: The ratification of the Audit Committee's appointment of Marcum LLP as the Company's independent registered public accounting firm for the year ending December 31, 2021; - Proposal 3: The approval, on a non-binding advisory basis, of the compensation of our named executive officers as disclosed in this proxy statement ("Say-on-Pay");

+- 4. Proposal 4: The approval, on a non-binding advisory basis, of the frequency with which stockholders will make an advisory vote, whether once a year, once every two years, or once every three years, regarding the compensation paid to our named executive officers as disclosed in this proxy statement ("Say-on-Frequency"); and - 5.
+To consider and act upon any other matter which may properly come before the annual meeting or any adjournment thereof.